How many uni credits does the diploma get you?

 University of Tasmania Conversion program

-Anyone who is working in a front line role (medic, mining ESO, ambulance service, on a CTP Poisons Permit) is highly encouraged to review the University of Tasmania (UTAS) Conversion program.
+Anyone who is working in a front line role (medic, mining ESO, ambulance service etc.) is highly encouraged to review the University of Tasmania (UTAS) Conversion program.
 UTAS offers the conversion degree for those who possess the Diploma of Paramedical Science and are working in the sector.

 “53C Bachelor of Paramedic Practise.
 10 units credit after graduating with an APC Diploma…need I say more.
 Again, a requirement is that you are already in the field.” – Nathan

-- A Bachelor of Paramedic Science is required to work as an Ambulance Paramedic/Officer.
+- A Bachelor of Paramedic Science is required to work as a Registered Ambulance Paramedic/Officer.

 - Paramedics (current and new) in Australia are required to register with the National Registration and Accreditation Scheme (Paramedicine Board of Australia).